Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 7, more

 QB Aaron Rodgers, Pittsburgh Steelers, 220.5 passing yards yards - Higher (1.81x)

-Rodgers is having a solid season so far.
+Rodgers has played well and is proving his critics wrong so far this season.
 In Sunday's 23-9 win over the Cleveland Browns, Rodgers completed 21 of 30 passes for 235 yards.
 It was the second time this year he had reached 235 or more yards.
 He also did it in the season-opening win over the New York Jets, he completed 22 of 30 passes for 244 yards and four touchdowns.
 Pick it at Sleeper:

 RB Jaylen Warren, Pittsburgh Steelers, 59.5 rushing yards - Lower (1.78x)

-Warren has failed to rush for more than 52 yards in any of the four games he has played in this season.
+Warren has not found a groove this season and has rushed for fewer than 52 yards in all four of the games he has played in this season.
 In Sunday's win over the Cleveland Browns, he carried 11 times for 52 yards.
 He had 47 yards on 18 carries in a 21-14 win at New England on Sept.
 21.In 15 games last season, Warren rushed for 59 or fewer yards 13 times.

 WR Ja'Marr Chase, Cincinnati Bengals, 0.5 anytime touchdowns - More (2.26x)